wax-office-of-inspector-general/waxguilds/reports/bp.adex/latest.md

 **Update**

-Updated website and documentation, improving accessibility and onboarding.
-Now featuring a revamped structure and additional resources to help new users navigate the ecosystem.
+* Updated website and documentation, improving accessibility and onboarding.
+Now featuring a revamped structure and additional resources to help new users navigate the ecosystem
+* $WPIXAL is now launched via RWAX.io (and we're showcasing/introducing the mechanics of that platform via our community now as we speak)
+* Nearly 10M $PXJ towards $WPIXAL DeFi (incentivizing DeFi for WAX, LSWAX, LSW, WUF, and our PXJ)

 **Metrics**